 The theme title emerged from the fact that everyone is affected by current issues around migration and refugees, diversity and inclusion, including extremism and Islamophobia.
 Locally and globally, our society needs to address these to enable us all to live together in peace.

-We have produced a booklet (7pp) with suggestions for interpreting the theme.
+We have produced a booklet (8 pp) with suggestions.
 It addresses the following:

 Background and context

 How can we build a culture of inclusion?